House of Ephesus Store

 Due to the contemplative nature of our life, we devote approximately five hours of the day to work.
 During that time we attend to all matters of ordinary farm and household maintenance in addition to our sewing.

-We make it a priority to complete orders as soon as possible, but custom work is time consuming, the demand is high, and it is important that we maintain the proper balance of prayer and work in our monastic schedule.
-Please expect to wait at least 1.5 years for your order.
+We make it a priority to complete orders as soon as possible, but the demand is very high, custom work is time consuming, and it is important that we maintain the proper balance of prayer and work in our monastic schedule.
+Please expect to wait about 2 years for your order.

 All items are made to order - we do not have anything in stock, even small items.
 In all fairness, we have adopted a first-come, first-served policy.